DataWraith/ascii85gem/README.md

 length of the returned lines.
 The default is 80; use `false` for unlimited.

 `Ascii85.decode` expects the input to be enclosed in `<~` and `~>` — it
+ignores everything outside of these, while `Ascii85.decode_raw` assumes that the entire String passed in is encoded in Ascii85.
+If you need to, you can use `Ascii85.extract` to find and extract the first substring of the input that is enclosed by the `<~` and `~>` delimiters.

-ignores everything outside of these.
-The output of `Ascii85.decode` will have the `ASCII-8BIT` encoding, so you may have to use `String#force_encoding` to correct the encoding.
+The output of `Ascii85.decode` and `Ascii85.decode_raw` will be a String that has the `ASCII-8BIT` encoding, so you may have to use `String#force_encoding` to convert it to the desired encoding.

 ## Command-line utility